Li E

-Li E (厲鶚; 1692–1752), courtesy name Taihong (太鴻), hao Fanxie (樊榭), was a Qing Dynasty Chinese poet, essayist, and scholar.
+Li E (厲鶚; 1692–1752), courtesy name Taihong (太鴻), art name Fanxie (樊榭), was a Chinese poet, essayist, and scholar of the Qing dynasty.
 Known for his erudition and his poems of the "pure and spare" style, Li is recognized as one of the leaders of the Zhejiang School of poetry.

 Life

+Born in a poor family in Qiantang (modern Hangzhou, Zhejiang), Li and his siblings were orphaned in early childhood.
+His elder brother sold tobacco while he studied and worked as a tutor.
+From 1714–1719, he taught the wealthy brothers Wang Hang (汪沆, Wāng Hàng, 1704–1784) and Wang Pu (汪浦).
+A poem by Wang Hang was later responsible for the naming of Yangzhou's Slender West Lake.

-Born in a poor family in Qiantang (modern Hangzhou, Zhejiang) and orphaned in early childhood, Li E nevertheless became well educated and made a living as a tutor for many years.
-In 1720 he passed the imperial examination for the juren degree, but was unable to advance his career in government, partly due to his temperament.
-Instead, he made a name for himself as the most erudite person with regard to Song Dynasty poetry.
+In 1720 Li passed the imperial examination for the juren degree.
+He was unable to advance his career in government, partly due to his temperament.
+Instead, he made a name for himself as the most erudite person with regard to Song dynasty poetry.
 He is widely considered a leader of the Zhejiang School of poetry (also known as Western Zhejiang School of Lyrics), which was started by Zha Shenxing and Zhu Yizun.
+From 1731–1734, he assisted with the compilation of the West Lake Records (《西湖志》, Xīhú Zhì).

 Li E valued his interest in scholarship more than his worldly career.
 When he was passing through Tianjin on the way to capital Beijing for a government appointment, he was invited to stay with the wealthy scholar Zha Weiren.
 When he found out that Zha had been working on annotating 13th-century scholar Zhou Mi's Jue Miao Hao Ci (Best of the Best Lyrics), Li abandoned his appointment and decided to join forces with Zha.
 In 1749, they completed their work Jue Miao Hao Ci Jian (An Annotated Best of the Best Lyrics), which was printed the following year.
 Li E died two years later in 1752.

 Works

 Besides Jue Miao Hao Ci Jian, Li's major works include Fanxie Shanfang Ji 樊榭山房集 (The Collection of Fanxie Mountain Studio, 20 volumes), and the monumental annotated anthology Song Shi Jishi (Recorded Occasions in Song Poetry), which comprises 100 volumes, with a preface written in 1746.
-Song Shi Jishi was modelled after Tang Shi Jishi, a valuable anthology of Tang Dynasty poems compiled by Ji Yougong (計有功) in the twelfth century.
+Song Shi Jishi was modelled after Tang Shi Jishi (唐詩紀事), a valuable anthology of Tang dynasty poems compiled by Ji Yougong (計有功) in the twelfth century.